CaptainCrowbar/unicorn-lib/unicorn/file.md

 * `template <typename C> void` **`copy_file`**`(const basic_string<C>& src, const basic_string<C>& dst, uint32_t flags = 0)`

 Copy a file.
-If the `fs_recurse` flag is used, this will copy a directory recursively; otherwise, it will fail if the source file is a directory If the `fs_overwrite` flag is used, an existing file of the same name will be deleted if possible; otherwise, the copy will fail.
+If the `fs_recurse` flag is used, this will copy a directory recursively; otherwise, it will fail if the source file is a directory.
+If the `fs_overwrite` flag is used, an existing file of the same name will be deleted if possible; otherwise, the copy will fail.
 If the existing destination file is a directory, it will only be replaced if the `fs_recurse` flag is also